abhi1kumar/SUP-NeRF/README.md

 Similar to nuScenes, `pred` includes 3D object detection results via a customized script in our folk of [FCOS3D](https://github.com/yuliangguo/mmdetection3d/tree/master/demo).
 It is only required by previous method AutoRF.
 Our prepared directory can be directly downloaded from [[dropbox]](https://www.dropbox.com/scl/fi/ueh81g70yjr170xh251au/pred.zip?rlkey=soswt95qt5e5l04fwk6wspta2&st=7o9uoww3&dl=0) [[hugging face]](https://huggingface.co/datasets/yuliangguo/SUP-NeRF-ECCV2024/tree/main/KITTI/training/).

 The object-center curated subsets and splits for our experiments are recorded in those `.json` files in `data/KITTI`.
-If you would like to modify the curation, check `src/data_kitti.py` to re-run the preprocess step.
+To modify the curation, check `src/data_kitti.py` to re-run the preprocess step.

 ### Waymo (Front View)

-We use Waymo dataset valication split for cross-domain generalization test.
-While all the training are done on nuScenes dataset, KITTI dataset is only used for testing.
-We following [DEVIANT](https://github.com/abhi1kumar/DEVIANT/blob/main/data/data_setup_README.md) to prepare waymo dataset in a similar structure as KITTI.
+We use Waymo dataset validation split for cross-domain generalization test.
+We follow [DEVIANT](https://github.com/abhi1kumar/DEVIANT/blob/main/data/data_setup_README.md#waymo) to prepare waymo dataset similar to KITTI.
 And we prepare additional directories for our experiments.
 The required data structure is as follows:

 ```bash
 SUPNERF